btcsuite/btcd/txsort/README.md

 [![GoDoc](http://img.shields.io/badge/godoc-reference-blue.svg)]
 (http://godoc.org/github.com/btcsuite/btcutil/txsort)

-Package txsort provides the transaction sorting according to BIPLI01.
+Package txsort provides the transaction sorting according to [BIP 69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki).

-BIPLI01 defines a standard lexicographical sort order of transaction inputs and outputs.
+BIP 69 defines a standard lexicographical sort order of transaction inputs and outputs.
 This is useful to standardize transactions for faster multi-party agreement as well as preventing information leaks in a single-party use case.